gitpod-io/retired-gatsby-website/src/docs/python-in-gitpod.md

 ## [Start tasks](https://www.gitpod.io/docs/config-start-tasks/)

-You can start building your project when or even [before](https://www.gitpod.io/docs/prebuilds/) you start your Gitpod workspace.
+You can start building your project when, or even [before](https://www.gitpod.io/docs/prebuilds/) you start your Gitpod workspace.
 Are you using a `requirements.txt` file to manage dependencies?
 If so, add this to your [`.gitpod.yml`](https://www.gitpod.io/docs/config-gitpod-file/) to automatically pre-install all dependencies when starting a workspace:
 ```yaml
 tasks:
   - init: pip3 install -r requirements.txt